demonxblaze/RCOMP-ISEP/doc/sprint3/planning.md

 | 2        | 172.25.38.189 | /26                |
 | 3        | 172.25.40.189 | /26                |
 | 4        | 172.25.44.189 | /26                |

+### ACL's

+The ACL's should be configured in the routers accoring to the following guidelines:
+- Block all spoofing, as far as possible.
+Internal spoofing from local networks, the DMZ may be excluded.
+External spoofing for traffic incoming from the backbone network.
+- All ICMP echo requests and echo replies are always allowed.
+- All traffic to the DMZ is to be blocked, except for the DNS service and HTTP/HTTPS services to the corresponding servers.
+Every traffic incoming from the DMZ is allowed.
+- All traffic directed to the router itself (with a destination IPv4 node address belonging to the router) is to be blocked, except for the traffic required for the described features to work.
+- Remaining traffic passing through the router should be allowed